ckeditor/ckeditor5/docs/framework/guides/creating-simple-plugin-timestamp.md

 	} );

 ```
 You should be able to see the timestamp button now.
 It doesn't do anything just yet, so let's change that.

 ## Inserting a timestamp

-We can now define the core funcitonality of our plugin, the action that should be executed once our button is clicked.
+We can now define the core functionality of our plugin, the action that should be executed once our button is clicked.

-When we want to insert something into the document structure (or change it in any other way), we need to use the model writer, available in the model's `change()` method.
+When we want to insert something into the document structure, we need to {@link framework/guides/architecture/editing-engine#changing-the-model change the model} using the model's `change()` method.
+This way we get access to {@link module:engine/model/writer~Writer the model writer}.

 <info-box>
 	What is the model?
 It's a DOM-like structure, that is converted into the view, which is what the user interacts with.
-If you want to learn more, you can read about it in the {@link framework/guides/architecture/editing-engine#overview editing engine architecture}.
-Don't be intimidated by the diagram you can find there, as you don't need to understand it in its full complexity to implement custom plugins.
+If you want to learn more, you can read more about {@link framework/guides/architecture/editing-engine#model the model} and {@link framework/guides/architecture/editing-engine#view the view}.
 </info-box>

-We'll use the {link module:engine/model/writer~Writer#insertText `writer.insertText()`} method to insert our timestamp into the document.
-We'll also need to give it a position of the user's current selection to indicate where to insert our timestamp (using the {@link module:engine/model/position~Position `Position`} class).
+We'll use the {@link module:engine/model/writer~Writer#insertContent `writer.insertContent()`} method to insert our timestamp into the document.
+Inside, we just need to create a new text node with {@link module:engine/model/writer~Writer#createText `writer.createText()`}.

-Finally, if the user's selection has a range (so it's a letter, word, or a whole text fragment), we'll remove that and replace it with our timestamp.

 ```js
 class Timestamp extends Plugin {